How we source, check and update every number.

 If you spot a figure that looks wrong or out of date, please tell us.
 We genuinely want to know, and we correct verified errors promptly.
 You can report any issue through our contact page.

+This site is free to use, and it is funded by display advertising - specifically Google AdSense, which serves the ads you see on the homepage and the guides.
+That is our only revenue stream.
 Throughout the guides we also link out to brokers, asset management companies, CDNS, and other institutions so you can find the official source or open an account easily.
 To be clear about what those links are and are not:

 Because the ads are served programmatically by Google and we take no money from the institutions we write about, our editorial choices - which schemes we cover, how we compare them, what we caution against - are not influenced by who advertises or who we link to.